Lollorm/Super-Mario-Bros-AI/README.md

 - $r_t$ is the environment reward from *gym\_super\_mario\_bros*
 - $x_t, y_t$ are Mario's horizontal and vertical positions at timestep $t$
 - $\mathbf{}{y_t > y_{t-1}}$ is an indicator function of whether Mario is jumping or not
 - "stuck" is defined as no forward progress for more than 250 consecutive timesteps
+- such a huge reward for reaching the flagpole is useful to understand in which generation the agent managed to beat the level

 ---